yo-sarawut/materials/docport/content/python/learn_python/data_type/list/_index.md

 +++

-# Python List

-#### In this article, we'll learn everything about Python lists, how they are created, slicing of a list, adding or removing elements from them and so on.
+In this article, we'll learn everything about Python lists, how they are created, slicing of a list, adding or removing elements from them and so on.

 Python offers a range of compound data types often referred to as sequences.
 List is one of the most frequently used and very versatile data types used in Python.